 If you were designing this system wouldn’t it be worth using an encryption key pair based on the serial number or some other piece of unique information?
 How do you think this should have been done?
 Leave your comment below.

 Continue reading “Hardware “Security” and a DMCA Takedown Notice”

 Tektronix’s MSO2000 line of oscilloscopes are great tools, and with the addition of a few ‘application modules’, can do some pretty interesting tasks: decoding serial protocols, embedded protocols like I2C and SPI, and automotive protocols like CAN and LIN.
 While testing out his MSO2012B, [jm] really liked the (limited time) demo of the I2C decoder, but figured it wasn’t worth the $500 price the application module sells for.
 No matter, because it’s just some data on a cheap 24c08 EEPROM, and with a little bit of PCB design <<removed because of DMCA takedown>>

-The application module Tektronix are selling is simply just a small EEPROM loaded up with an SKU.
+The application module Tektronix are selling is simply just a small EEPROM loaded up with an <<removed because of DMCA takedown>>.
 By writing this value to a $0.25 EEPROM, [jm] can enable two applications.
 The only problem was getting his scope to read the EEPROM: a problem easily solved with a custom board.

-The board [jm] designed is available at OSH Park, with the only additional components needed being an EEPROM, a set of contacts for reading a SIM card, and a little bit of plastic glued onto the back of the board for proper spacing.
+The board [jm] designed <<removed because of DMCA takedown>>, with the only additional components needed being an EEPROM, a set of contacts for reading a SIM card, and a little bit of plastic glued onto the back of the board for proper spacing.

 UPDATE: Learn about the DMCA Takedown Notice that prompted this post to be altered: http://hackaday.com/2014/08/05/hardware-security-and-a-dmca-takedown-notice/